jcouv/roslyn/docs/features/refout.md

 Open question: can `csc.exe` return an error code but still produce a ref assembly (and not produce its primary outputs)?

- some diagnostics should not affect emitting ref assemblies.

 ### CscTask/CoreCompile

 ### CodeAnalysis APIs
 It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.

 We will need to expose another flag (TBD) for filtering out data that is un-necessary for ref assemblies.